 Quite honestly, nothing.

 Let’s use this analogy.
 Your kitchen sink breaks and water is going all over the floor.
 You shut off the water, but what now?
 You can go to Lowe’s or Home Depot and buy a bunch of plumbing tools, spend days of research online trying to figure out how to replace the sink and hook up the plumbing.
-When you finally go to turn everything back on, it may work or it may not and if that happens, you’ll need to start over.
+When you finally turn everything back on, it may work or it may not and if that happens, you’ll need to start over.

 Or you could call a plumber who already has all the tools and knows how to use them.
 If some problem arises, they’ve already had experience on how to deal with it and if anything goes wrong, they’re the ones who’ll have to re-do the work.
 Of course, you’ll have to pay them but if you’ve hired a good one, their work will almost surely be better than what you could do yourself on the first try.